 The in-substance stock option grants had no intrinsic value as of the transaction dates.
 The pre-payment feature of the notes resulted in the exercise price of the in-substance stock option being unknown until the notes were paid in full.
 Accordingly, the Company was required to measure the intrinsic value of the in-substance stock options on the balance sheet date of each financial reporting period.
 During 2001, the Company recorded approximately \$815,000 of stock-based compensation expense, which was included in general and administrative expense, relating to the in-substance stock options.
 This amount was reversed in 2002 because the in-substance stock options had no intrinsic value as of December 31, 2002.
 There was no stock-based compensation expense recorded for the in-substance options in 2003 because they had no intrinsic value as of December 31, 2003.
 The Company recorded approximately \$17,000 of stock-based compensation expense relating to the in-substance stock options during the year ended December 31, 2004, which represented the intrinsic value of the in-substance options at year end.
 This amount was reversed in 2005 because the in-substance stock options had no intrinsic value as of December 31, 2005.
 In September and October 2005, the principal and interest totaling \$1.6 million on the notes issued in exchange for approximately 78,000 of the 110,000 shares of common stock issued became due and payable.
 The Company pursued collection and, in January 2006, the debtor tendered 143,949 shares as full repayment of the notes in default and the note issued in exchange for 32,000 shares which would have become due in April 2006.
-These shares were valued at \$2.6 million on January 31, 2006 and represented principal and interest due through that date on all notes outstanding.
-The Company received and cancelled 143,949 shares on January 31, 2006.
+These shares were valued a \$2.6 million on January 31, 2006 and represented principal and interest due through that date on all notes outstanding.
+The Company received and cancelled 143,949 shares as full repayment of the notes in default and the note issued in exchange for 32,000 shares which would have become due in April 2006.
+These shares were valued a \$2.6 million on January